Precision digital thermometer for professional kitchens and food safety.

 165 ˚ F – Microwave cooking

-TCS cooked in the microwave must be cooked at 165 degrees F, covered, and rotated or stirred throughout the cooking process.
+TCS must be cooked in the microwave at 165 degrees F, covered, and rotated or stirred throughout the cooking process.
 Let the food sit for about two minutes before serving.

 Also, reheated food must reach an internal temperature of at least 165 degrees F for at least 15 seconds.
-The food needs to reach this temperature as fast as possible.
+The food needs to get to this temperature as quickly as possible.
 Warmers, steam tables, or similar equipment don’t heat food rapidly.
-Do not use them for reheating.
+Please do not use them for reheating.

-Note that even after the food is cooked, it is important to keep it away from the temperature danger zone for more than four hours to avoid bacterial growth.
+Note that even after cooking, it is essential to keep food out of the temperature danger zone for more than 4 hours to prevent bacterial growth.

-Also, for storage, food must be cooled from 135˚ F to 70˚ F within a couple of hours or from 70˚F to 41˚ F within an additional four hours.
+Also, for storage, food must be cooled from 135˚ F to 70˚ F within a couple of hours, or from 70˚ F to 41˚ F within an additional 4 hours.

 Cooking Time vs Temperature: Which is More Important